dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

       The M bit (more fragments) is set on all but the last fragment.

-      The three L bits is the binary encoding of the size of the EDHOC Message Length, in the range 1 byte to 4 bytes.
-All three bits set to 0 indicates that the field is not present.
+      The three L bits are the binary encoding of the size of the EDHOC Message Length, in the range of 1 byte to 4 bytes.
+All three bits set to 0 indicate that the field is not present.
 If the first two L bits are set to 0, and the final L bit of the flag is set to 1, then the size of the EDHOC Message Length field is 1 byte, and so on.